jagerber48/sciform/docs/source/options.rst

 For engineering and shifted engineering modes an explicit fixed exponent must be an integer multiple of 3.
-Because of this constrained behavior, it is recommended to only use a fixed exponent with the scientific exponent modes.
+Because of this constrained behavior, it is recommended to only use a fixed exponent with the scientific exponent mode.

 .. _exp_str_replacement: